davejesch/wp-qore/wp-content/plugins/wp-qore/readme.txt

 = Do you have a Github repository, too? =

 Yes.
-We currently have WP Qore on Github.
+I currently have WP Qore on Github.
 You may find the project here: https://github.com/icryptic/wp-qore

 == Screenshots ==